eProsima/Shapes-Demo-Docs/docs/partition.rst

 In this test, we are going to create three Publishers (Square in Partition A, Circle in Partition B, and Triangle in Partition "*"), and three Subscribers per instance, all of them in Partition A.

-Finally, in partition A we have red squares and black triangles.
-Because of this, all instances find triangles and squares.
-In contrast, orange circles are published in partition B and they are only visible in the Instance2.
+Finally, we have red squares and black triangles in partition A. Because of this, all instances are able to find triangles and squares.
+On the  contrary, orange circles are published in partition B and they are only visible in the Instance2.

 **Step-by-Step**